 Adults should eat no more than 5 g of salt a day.
 This is about a teaspoon of salt.
 Even a modest reduction in intake can make quite a big difference.
 The current average daily intake of salt in the UK is 9 g per day.
 About three quarters of the salt we eat is already in the foods we buy.
 Simply checking food labels and choosing foods with lower salt options can make a big difference.
 A tip: sodium is usually listed on the food label.
 Multiplying the sodium content by 2.5 will give the salt content.
 Also, try not to add salt to food at the table.

 Drinking a small or moderate amount of alcohol probably reduces the risk of developing cardiovascular diseases (38% compared with teetotallers in one study).
 That is, 1-2 units per day - which is up to 14 units per week.
-Drinking more than 15 units per week does not reduce the risk, and drinking more than the recommended upper limits can be harmful.
-That is, men should drink no more than 21 units per week (and no more than four units in any one day).
-Women should drink no more than 14 units per week (and no more than three units in any one day).
-One unit is in about half a pint of normal-strength beer, or two thirds of a small glass of wine, or one small pub measure of spirits.
+Drinking more than the recommended upper limits can be harmful.
+Men and women should drink no more than 14 units per week.

 Other treatable or partially treatable risk factors

 Sometimes high blood pressure can be lowered by losing weight if you are overweight, regular physical activity and eating healthily as described above.
 Medication may be advised if your blood pressure remains high.
-See separate leaflet called High Blood Pressure (Hypertension) for more details.
+See separate leaflet called High Blood Pressure (Hypertension).

 Cholesterol and other lipids